Godzuche/Achivit-App/README.md

 </table>

 ## Features
-- Offline-first data using Roome Database and Cloud Firestore
+- Offline-first data using Room Database and Cloud Firestore
+- Full Text Search (Ft4)
 - Asynchronous work with Coroutines
 - Persistent work with Work Manager
 - Schedules/Reminders with Alarm Manager
+- In-App Notifications
 - Beautiful and minimalistic UI with Jetpack Compose

 ## Tech Stack, API and Libraries used